 Mario Badescu At-A-Glance

-Strengths: Inexpensive; the company includes complete ingredient lists on their Web site (though as revealed in the introduction above, many of the ingredient lists don't follow FDA labeling requirements); most of the products are fragrance-free; some good serums and a handful of worthwhile moisturizers; a good self-tanning lotion that's fragrance-free.
+Strengths: Inexpensive; the company includes complete ingredient lists on their website (though many of the ingredient lists don't follow FDA labeling requirements); most of the products are fragrance-free; a few good cleansing options.

-Weaknesses: Repetitive, lackluster moisturizer formulas; terrible products for acne; no options for lightening skin discolorations; none of the sunscreens list active ingredients, and so cannot be relied on for daytime protection; poorly formulated AHA products; mostly irritating masks; boring toners; potentially problematic scrubs; several moisturizers contain irritating ingredients.
+Weaknesses: Repetitive, lackluster moisturizer formulas; terrible products for acne; the daytime moisturizers cannot be relied on for sun protection; poorly formulated exfoliants and scrubs; mostly irritating masks; boring toners; several moisturizers contain irritating ingredients.

 Fashion magazines have been mentioning Mario Badescu products for some time, and in New York the Badescu salon has been around since 1967.
 Unfortunately for your skin, most of the products seem to be stuck in that era, when the state of skin-care knowledge was vastly different (meaning backward, simple, and naive) from what it is today.
 The company claims to use natural ingredients with advanced technology, but the formulas only support a small part of that assertion.

 A tempting hook for this line is the number of celebrities and models who not only have facials and other services performed at the Mario Badescu Salon but also claim to use the products.
 We can't confirm whether or not celebrities really use these products, but even if there are some who do, plenty of other celebrities are using lots of different products, so that's no way to make an educated skin-care decision.